chikpea123/CS4341_Project2/README.md

                  1 x Dense layer of 224 units with ReLu 1 x Dense Softmax layer of 5 units

-        3. Activation Function*
-        - All convolutional layers utilize the ReLU activation function
     - Hyper-parameter value selection (i.e, the reshaped input image size, the type of optimizer, training epochs, and number of neurons or hidden_size or number of parameters, the loss function) :
         1. Number of Training Epochs -> 50 Epochs
         2. Reshaped Image Size -> (224, 224)